frederic-perez/AmE-dictionary/data/dictionary.md

 __in the lurch__ _The TV series was left in the lurch._
 __in the nude__ _Sleeping in the nude._
 __in the pocket__ :two::hammer: (football) _Standing tall in the pocket._
-__in the thick (of it)__ :three::hammer: _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
+__in the thick of something/it__ _idiom_ :four::hammer: _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the water__ _There's nothing in the water here._
 __in the works__ _We've got a couple life tapings in the works._
 __in their own right__ _Children finding the (discarded) needles can be sickening in their own right._